-When you have a Roomie Remote configuration saved in a location accessible via the iOS Files app or macOS, you can restore that configuration at any time.
-Ensure that the iCloud account of the device performing the restore is the same as the Owner account of the home being restored.
+When you have a Roomie Remote configuration saved in a location accessible via the Files app or macOS Finder, you can restore that configuration at any time.

-Restoring a configuration overwrites the current configuration on your Roomie Remote client for that particular Home.
-Any other devices on the same Home (either owned by the owning Apple ID of the home, or shared from that Apple ID) will also receive the newly restored configuration simultaneously.
+Restoring a configuration overwrites the current configuration on your Roomie Remote controller for that particular Home.
+Any other Controllers on the same Home (either owned by the owning Apple ID of the home, or shared from that Apple ID) will also receive the newly restored configuration simultaneously if the restoring Controller is the Primary Controller.